πŸ“‹ Overview

 php artisan translations:extract-and-generate --driver=sync

 To add new translations without overwriting existing ones, use the --skip-existing flag.
-This is the core of the synchronization feature, perfect for ongoing projects.
+This is the recommended workflow for ongoing projects.

-# Find all missing keys in Spanish and German and translate them
+# Find and translate only the keys that are missing in Spanish and German

 php artisan translations:extract-and-generate --skip-existing --langs=es,de